masteringmodernpayments/book/callbacks.md

 Some of these are more important than others.
 For example, if you're selling one-off products you probably don't care about the events about charge successes and failures because you're initiating the charge and will know immediately how it went.
 Those events are more useful for subscription sites where Stripe is handling the periodic billing for you.
 On the other hand, you always want to know about charge disputes.
 Too many of those and Stripe may drop your account.

-Webhook handling is going to be unique to every application.
+Webhook handling is going to be unique to every application but we can sketch out a general framework that can be used for any application.
+This is similar to the [stripe_event][] but with some added features.
 For the example app we're just going to handle disputes for now.
 We'll add more when we get to the chapter about subscriptions.

 ## Validating Events